 Motor company lends hand, raises hope

 Mary Ellis Cravey, 11, of Madison, prepares to put her other handprint on the Hope on Wheels automobile during a Sept.
-10 press conference in which Hyundai Motor Company presented a $250,000 research grant to Dr. Chindo Hicks, associate professor of medicine.
+10 press conference in which Hyundai Motor Co. presented a $250,000 research grant to Dr. Chindo Hicks, associate professor of medicine.

 Hicks will investigate why American children of European ancestry have higher survival rates than American children of African ancestry when faced with lymphoblastic leukemia.